-Optional on the new Forester, Subaru X-Mode is a software program engineered to get you up and down vertiginous terrain using the traction control system.
+Optional on 2014+ Forester and standard on 2015 Outback, Subaru X-Mode is a software program engineered to get you up and down vertiginous terrain using the traction control system.

 A turbocharger is a fan used to blow more air into the cylinders.
 By increasing oxygen available for combustion, the engine can inject more fuel to generate extra power.
 Turbocharging allows a small, lightweight four cylinder engine to generate power more efficiently than a bigger, heavier six- or eight- cylinder engine.
 Subaru currently offers turbocharged engines on the Forester and WRX/STi.

 | ||What is a Continuously Variable Transmission?|